lazee/freemarker-java-8/README.md

         <version>1.3.0</version>
     </dependency>

-Make sure to replace the version with the current version found in the pom.
+### Gradle

+	implementation 'no.api.freemarker:freemarker-java8:1.3.0'

-## Usage
+## Setup

-You need to configure FreeMarker with our package by adding the `Java8ObjectWrapper`.
+FJ8 extends the [DefaultObjectWrapper](https://freemarker.apache.org/docs/api/freemarker/template/DefaultObjectWrapper.html) to add support for the java.time classes.
+All you need to do is to replace the default object wrapper with the FJ8 implementation in your FreeMarker Configuration object.

     this.configuration = new Configuration(); // Or get the configuration from your framework like DropWizard or Spring Boot. this.configuration.setObjectWrapper(new Java8ObjectWrapper(Configuration.VERSION_2_3_23));

-# Usage within Spring
+### Spring setup

-Within a Spring project you can add this configuration class to your
+This is how you can add FJ8 to your FreeMarker configuration in Spring / Spring Boot.
-project:

     package com.example.demo;